Digital Universe

 Digital Universe was a free online information service founded in 2006.
 Subject matter experts were to have been responsible for reviewing and approving content; contributors were to have been both experts (researchers, scholars, educators) and the public.

 The project was founded in 2005 by Joe Firmage, CEO of ManyOne, with Bernard Haisch as the president.
 It launched in early 2006.
 Larry Sanger was a director, and helped with the launch of the project's Encyclopedia of Earth.
 Sanger left in late 2006 to launch Citizendium.
-As of 2019, the website was nonfunctional.
+The digitaluniverse.net website was working in January 2019 but was nonfunctional later that year.

 Characteristics

 Two-tiered system

-According to Sanders, the expert wiki, is expected to be written and managed by experts, while the public wiki, was expected to be editable by members of the educated public.
-However, according to Sanger, only registered users who have provided their real names will be permitted to edit this wiki.
-According to Sanger, an article rating system will be used for articles in the public wiki.
+According to Sanger, the expert wiki was expected to be written and managed by experts, while the public wiki was expected to be editable by members of the educated public.
+Only registered users who had provided their real names would be permitted to edit the wiki.
+According to Sanger, an article rating system would be used for articles in the public wiki.